ringmesh/web/docs/try/installation.md

 # Configuration and compilation

 RINGMesh is tested under Linux (64 bits) and Windows (64 bits).
-You will need CMake (version >= 3.1).
+You will need CMake (version >= 3.1) to configure it.
 There is no other dependency (everything you need is shipped with RINGMesh).
 Follow the Linux, Mac OS or Windows instructions below.

 To clone RINGMesh you need Git (https://git-scm.com/).
 Make sure that Git binary directory is in your computer path (environment variable).